Deval Patrick: Transportation

 The legislatively chartered Transportation Finance Commission (TFC) reported in 2007 that over the next 20 years there would be $15–$19 billion gap between revenues and necessary expenditures, just to maintain the existing transportation system in Massachusetts.
 The Commission identified several reforms and revenue options to close the gap.
 The Patrick administration lobbied for and passed a major transportation reform bill, which incorporated many of the TFC-recommended reforms, and which created the Massachusetts Department of Transportation by merging smaller transportation agencies.

 Patrick proposed raising the state gas tax by 19¢ per gallon to forestall Massachusetts Turnpike toll and MBTA fare increases, fully fund Regional Transit Authority and Turnpike operations, and address part of the capital shortfall identified by the TFC, but this was defeated in the state legislature.
 Instead, a sales tax increase of 1.25% was passed, with part of that dedicated to transportation.
 This was enough to prevent the short-term toll and fare increases, but did not address the long-term funding gap.
-Patrick has been a supporter of the South Coast Rail Link project.
+Patrick has been a supporter of the South Coast Rail project.